nest-desktop/nest-desktop/docs/deployer/deploy-docker-compose-insite.rst

 ===============================

-The Insite system can be served as a backend for NEST Desktop.
+The Insite system can be served as a used for NEST Desktop.
 It allows to visualize activity of the live simulation.

 |